ahmadiehsan/personal_docs/docs/data_science/feature/reduction/pca.md

 3. Compute the eigenvectors and eigenvalues of the covariance matrix: The eigenvectors represent the primary directions of the highest variance within the dataset, while the eigenvalues quantify the extent of variance elucidated by each eigenvector.
 4. Select the number of principal components: The number of principal components to retain can be determined by analyzing the eigenvalues and selecting the top k eigenvectors that explain the most variance.
 5. Project the data onto the selected principal components: The original data is projected onto the selected principal components, resulting in a lower-dimensional representation of the data.

-## Vs Random Forest

-- In each of the supervised learning use cases, the random forest can be used to reduce the number of dimensions in data.
-- For unsupervised dimensionality reduction tasks, PCA can be helpful.